voodoo12345/credits-docs/source/getting_started.rst

 How to interact with the system
 ^^^^

-Once you have been ouboarded and received your API keys you will need to create your first blockchain network and start developing with it.
+Once you have registered with public API (or received API keys from us for GCloud) you will need to create your first blockchain network and start developing with it.
 You will bedeveloping in Python using publicly accessible ``credits.common`` library.

-The G-Cloud PaaS API is available at `gcloud.credits.works <https://gcloud.credits.works>`_.
+The public PaaS API is available at `public.credits.works <https://public.credits.works/api/v1/status>`_.

-The public PaaS API will become available again after the relaunch.
+The G-Cloud PaaS API is available at `gcloud.credits.works <https://gcloud.credits.works/api/v1/status>`_.

 Further reading
 ^^^^

+ - :ref:`Step by step blockchain creation guide <step-by-step>`.
  - :ref:`PaaS API <paas-api>`.
  - very basics of `Credits blockchain functioning <blockchain.html>`_.
  - :ref:`Common library <common-library>`